explodinglabs/explodinglabs.github.io/docs/_posts/2016-11-03-pipe-jq-to-less.markdown

 title: How to pipe jq to less, with colour?
 permalink: /pipe-jq-to-less
 ---
-Use `jq --color-output` to colorise the json, combined with `less --RAW-CONTROL-CHARS` for ANSI colours to work.
+Use `jq --color-output` to colorise the JSON, combined with `less --RAW-CONTROL-CHARS` for ANSI colours to work.

 ```sh